MicrosoftDocs/windows-ai-docs/docs/winmltools.md

 ## Custom ONNX operator <preliminary and subject to further changes prior to release>

 When converting from Keras or CoreML, you can write a custom operator function to embed custom [operators](https://github.com/onnx/onnx/blob/master/docs/Operators.md) into the ONNX graph.
 During the conversion, the converter will invoke your function to translate the Keras layers or the CoreML LayerParameter to an ONNX sub-graph, and then merge this sub-graph into the whole graph.

 To covert custom operators with WinMLTools, you'll need to:

 1. Create the custom function for the ONNX sub-graph building.
-2. Call `winmltools.convert_keras` or `winmltools.convert_coreml` with the map of the custom layer name to the custom function.
+2. Call `winmltools.convert_keras` or `winmltools.convert_coreml` with the map of the custom layer name to the custom function.S
 3. If applicable, implement the custom layer for the inference runtime.

 The following example shows how it works in Keras.